benorgil/github.com-benorgil-exectester/NOTES.md

 - Make TestSocket a separate package
-    - // TODO: could this accept a func to run assert instead of *ExecTestSuite??? it would have to be a new struct for testSocket
 - Maybe add super verbose logging that returns hostname and bunch of other stuff?
     - An excuse to add fields to the log output
 - Maybe hack on sphinx + godoc